AndreasMarken/IT1901/README.md

 ```

 ### Commits
-We strive to follow Conventional Commits 1.0.0, to have a consistency our commit messages and automatically generate human readable changelogs.
+We strive to follow Conventional Commits 1.0.0, to keep a consistency in our commit messages and automatically generate human readable changelogs.

 Example (short version):